Stimulant Addiction: Symptoms, Risks, and Treatment Resources

 People who use stimulants like crack cocaine, meth, and Adderall often report enjoyable short-term effects like:

-- A ‘euphoric’ feeling described as a flood of warmth across the body
+- A ‘euphoric’ feeling is described as a flood of warmth across the body

 - Intense happiness and confidence